ros-industrial/rep/rep-ixxxx.rst

 #.
 Refer to section `Status and Error Codes`_ for a list of all
    defined error and status codes.
 #.
 The value of the ``result`` field shall reflect the outcome of the
    requested operation.
-The *Errors* subsection of each message definition lists the possible return values.
-For messages that support batching of operations, a per-IO ``result`` field is to be used, in addition to the ``reply_code`` field in the ROS-I header.
-   Whenever both a per-type and a per-IO return value is defined, the per-IO value should be returned.
+If not equal to ``SUCCESS``, the *Errors* subsection of each message definition lists the possible return values.
+For messages that support batching of operations, the result of each individual operation shall be reflected by the ``result`` field in the returned array, in addition to the ``reply_code`` field in the ROS-I header.
+Whenever both a per-type and a per-Element return value is defined by this REP, the per-Element value should be returned.
 #.
 The value of the ``value`` field is undefined in case the
    read operation was unsuccessful (ie: ``result`` is not equal to ``SUCCESS``).